Who is Responsible for my Truck Accident Injury?

 - Other accident-related medical expenses

 A truck accident attorney can discuss this compensation with you and advise you on the best way to proceed with your claim.

 Florida’s Statute of Limitations

-You have four years from the date of your accident to file your claim.
+You have two years from the date of your accident to file your claim.
 After that period expires, your claim will be thrown out because the time limit is expired.
 If you’re planning to file a claim, it’s important to start as early as possible to give your lawyer time to prepare your case and file.

 Contact An Orlando Truck Accident Injury Lawyer